 TB bit.
-The Top/Bottom Protect Bit (TB) controls if the Block Protect Bits (BP3, BP2, BP1, BP0) protect from the Top (TB = 0) or the Bottom (TB = 1) of the array as shown in the Status Register Memory Protection table.
+The Top/Bottom Protect Bit (TB) controls if the Block Protect Bits (BP2, BP1, BP0) protect from the Top (TB = 0) or the Bottom (TB = 1) of the array as shown in the Status Register Memory Protection table.
 It also controls if the Top (TB=0) or the Bottom (TB=1) 64KB-block/sector is protected when Boot Lock feature is enabled.
 The factory default setting is TB = 0.
-The TB bit can be set with the Write Status Register instruction in OTP mode.
+The TB bit can be set with the Write Status Register instruction.

-4KBL bit, The 4KB Boot Lock bit (4KBL) is set by WRSR command in OTP mode.
+4KBL bit.
+The 4KB Boot Lock bit (4KBL) is set by WRSR command.
 It is used to set the protection area size as block (64KB) or sector (4KB).